 If you have an immediate threat to life or property, DIAL 9-1-1.
 For non-emergencies, DIAL 425-407-3999.

-On behalf of the twenty-eight men and women of the Mukilteo Fire Department, welcome to our home on the web!
-Here you will find pages with information on our stations and apparatus, current performance measures for the department, information on prevention, and details on our Emergency Medical Services program.
-We are here to serve the citizens of and visitors to Mukilteo, so we have endeavored to share with you who we are and what we do.
+On behalf of the thirty men and women of the Mukilteo Fire Department, welcome to our home on the web!
+Here you will find pages with information on our stations and apparatus, current performance measures for the department, information on Prevention, and details on Operations.
+We are here to serve the residents of and visitors to Mukilteo, so we have endeavored to share with you who we are and what we do.

 The department traces its history back to 1922, when the first fire hydrants were installed in Old Town.
 The department was staffed by volunteers until the 1990’s, when paid staff were added.
 The department was a combination volunteer/career department until 2010, when it became a fully paid department.